HALO Workshop – Implementation Task Sheet

 2. IDDL file: battery_charging_system.iddl — Specify your interface data types and structures.

-3. IDL file: battery_charging_system.idl — Define the interface contracts and method integrity (if needed) that you outlined in ADL description.
+3. IDL file: battery_charging_system.idl — Define the interface contracts (read and integrity are not needed) that you outlined in ADL description.

 4. HML file: battery_charging_system.hml — Add profiles that you outlined in ADL description.